JoaoDEVWHADS/TTMediaBot/README.md

 ---

-## 🍪 YouTube Cookies Configuration
+## 🍪 YouTube & YouTube Music Cookies Configuration

-YouTube cookies are **essential** for the bot to play music from YouTube due to platform restrictions.
+Cookies are **essential** for the bot to play music from both **YouTube** and **YouTube Music** due to platform restrictions.

 ### Why Cookies Are Needed

-YouTube has implemented restrictions that require authentication to access certain content.
-Cookies from an authenticated browser session allow the bot to bypass these restrictions.
+YouTube and YouTube Music have implemented restrictions that require authentication to access certain content.
+Cookies from an authenticated browser session allow the bot to bypass these restrictions and play music from both services.

 ### How to Obtain Cookies